NuongLe123/SQL_Case-Study-1-Danny-s-Diner/README.md

 <img width="581" alt="Screenshot_12" src="https://github.com/NuongLe123/Python_RFM_analysis/assets/168357450/e4904f5d-679c-4847-887f-45be555e6ad9">

 ### Steps:
-- Create a CTE named joined_as_member and within the CTE, select the appropriate columns and calculate the row number using the **ROW_NUMBER()** window function.
+- Create a CTE named cte_1 and within the CTE, select the appropriate columns and calculate the row number using the **ROW_NUMBER()** window function.
 The **PARTITION BY** clause divides the data by members.customer_id and the **ORDER BY** clause orders the rows within each members.customer_id partition by sales.order_date.
-- Join tables dannys_diner.members and dannys_diner.sales on customer_id column.
+- Join tables members and sales on customer_id column.
 Additionally, apply a condition to only include sales that occurred after the member's join_date (sales.order_date > members.join_date).
-- In the outer query, join the joined_as_member CTE with the dannys_diner.menu on the product_id column.
+- In the outer query, join the cte_1 with the menu on the product_id column.
 - In the **WHERE** clause, filter to retrieve only the rows where the row_num column equals 1, representing the first row within each customer_id partition.
 Order result by customer_id in ascending order.
 ### Result: